zsquareplusc/python-embedded-launcher/README.rst

 Distribute an application
     Bundle Python with an application so that users can use it without having to install Python.

     In ``launcher27.rc`` set ``IDS_PYTHONHOME`` to
     ``"%SELF%\\python27-minimal"`` (this is already the default).
-This way, the Python distribution is exepcted at the location of the executable.
+This way, the Python distribution is expected at the location of the executable.
 The environment variable ``SELF`` is set automatically by the launcher itself (*dirname* of *abspath* of *exe*).